Where Does Microlearning Fit in Your Blended Learning Program?

 For organizations, blended learning programs allow them to reach a wider section of employees in less time and decrease the duration of offline training sessions.
 These can be shortened to a couple of hours and the rest of the training can be delivered online.

-A blended learning approach uses multiple instructional technologies which are combined to optimally convey the content.
+A blended learning uses multiple instructional technologies which are combined to optimally convey the content.
 In a blended learning strategy, a combination of ILT and e-learning is used for better impact.

 Microlearning is an integral part of this blended learning strategy.
 The delivery of ‘small learning nuggets’ helps provide a better learning experience.
 And as we know, these can be accessed anytime and anywhere by learners on mobile devices.
 Let us see how microlearning enhances a blended learning strategy.